ivslvs/drf_auth/README.md

+This application is written in Python using Django REST framework.

-Application description
+Application description:

 We have two main roles.
 Clients and Managers.
-Clients can register, login by pin code and close their accounts.
+Clients can register, login and close their accounts.
 Managers are created from admin panel and can approve user registration and accounts closing.